celestiaorg/celestia-node/docs/adr/adr-003-march2022-testnet.md

 ### **Full Node**

-A **full** node is the same thing as a **light** node, but instead of performing `LightAvailability` (the process of DASing to verify a header is legitimate), it performs `FullAvailability` which samples the network for shares in order to fully reconstruct the block and store it, serving shares to the rest of the network.
+A **full** node is the same thing as a **light** node, but instead of performing `LightAvailability` (the process of DASing to verify a header is legitimate), it performs `FullAvailability` which downloads enough shares from the network in order to fully reconstruct the block and store it, serving shares to the rest of the network.

 ### **Light Node**